List of films considered the worst: Plan 9 from Outer Space (1957)

 Ed Wood's Plan 9 from Outer Space, a science fiction film about aliens resurrecting the dead, was labeled the "Worst Film Ever" by The Golden Turkey Awards in 1980.
-Wood shot only a small amount of unrelated footage featuring top-billed star Bela Lugosi before his death.
-Wood incorporated the footage into the film and cast Tom Mason as Lugosi's stand-in; Mason, the chiropractor of Wood's wife, bore little resemblance to Lugosi and played his scenes holding the character's cape in front of his face.
+Wood had shot only a small amount of unrelated footage featuring top-billed star Bela Lugosi before Lugosi's death.
+Wood incorporated the footage into the film and cast Tom Mason as Lugosi's body double; Mason, a personal acquaintance of Wood, bore little resemblance to Lugosi and played his scenes holding the character's cape in front of his face.
 Although Golden Turkey Awards author Michael Medved credits Lugosi's top billing with its enduring legacy, The Independent listed various other shortcomings: "A UFO dangling in the sky has been variously said to be either a car hubcap or a paper plate.
 Actors read from scripts on their lap; sound microphones wobble in and out of shot.
 Fake trees and cemetery headstones wobble as the actors brush past them.
 Characters go into scenes when it's night time and leave five minutes later into daylight. ... the plot itself appears to be the product of insanity."

-Emanuel Levy notes the film has been dubbed "the epitome of so-bad-it’s-good cinema" and has gained a cult following since appearing in The Golden Turkey Awards.
-My Year of Flops author Nathan Rabin wrote that: "It’s hard to overstate the role Plan 9 From Outer Space and its eccentric creator have played in the birth and evolution of bad movie culture...
+Emanuel Levy notes the film has been dubbed "the epitome of so-bad-it's-good cinema" and has gained a cult following since appearing in The Golden Turkey Awards.
+My Year of Flops author Nathan Rabin wrote that: "It's hard to overstate the role Plan 9 From Outer Space and its eccentric creator have played in the birth and evolution of bad movie culture...
 Plan 9 was the original best worst movie."
 BBC writer Nicholas Barber wrote that "it stands as the epitome of cinematic awfulness.
 And that's why so many people love it."
-Glenn Kenny of RogerEbert.com and The Radio Times Guide to Films each described it as the worst movie ever made, and IGN wrote: "Plan 9 From Outer Space was the undisputed best worst movie ever made for decades until films like Troll 2 and The Room got notorious, and it’s still a legitimate contender".
+Glenn Kenny of RogerEbert.com and The Radio Times Guide to Films each described it as the worst movie ever made, and IGN wrote: "Plan 9 from Outer Space was the undisputed best worst movie ever made for decades until films like Troll 2 and The Room got notorious, and it's still a legitimate contender".